 Types of parking permits

-The Housing Office issues two basic types of permits to students:
+The Housing & Parking Office issues 3 types of permits to students:

-- Temporary permits are available to sophomores, juniors and seniors from the Housing Office.
+- Temporary permits are available to sophomores, juniors and seniors from the Housing & Parking Office.
 They must be obtained in person.

 See Permit requirement for students for what constitutes a valid permit.
 Faculty and staff get parking permits from Public Safety.
-Guests and visitors are not issued parking permits, but may have a small Parking Notification card (5" x 8") placed on their vehicles by Public Safety to serve as a temporary parking pass.
-Parking Notifications are not valid permits for students to operate a vehicle on campus.
+Guests and visitors are not issued parking permits, but may have a small Parking Notification card (5" x 8") placed on their vehicles by Public Safety to serve as temporary parking passes.
+A Parking Notification does not serve as a valid permit for students to operate a vehicle.

-Semester permits for Seniors (i.e. 92 or more units)
+Regular permits for Juniors & Seniors (i.e. with 59 or more units)

-The Senior-type permit may be requested by any senior who is eligible for one.
-Eligibility is determined by the Housing Office, and it can be affected by previous sanctions, loss of permit privileges, or units on record.
+When seniors and juniors request a permit, they should be eligible for a Regular permit.
+Eligibility is determined by the Housing & Parking Office, and it can be affected by previous sanctions, loss of permit privileges, or units on record.
+The use of alternate criteria may be requested by students who think theyshould have junior standing, but do not have the requiisite number of units to qualfy for a Regular permit.
 Costs range from $200 to $150, depending upon the discounts which are applied.
 These discounts are explained under Costs.

 - Temporary permits may be requested by seniors, juniors, and sophomores--but are only intended to meet short-term needs of those who are eligible for a permit.
 Students will be charged for them (see Costs).
 A vehicle with a temporary permit (4" paper square, affixed by tape) may be parked and operated on campus "24/7" in acceptable parking locations (see Lot Map and Vehicle Regulations).

-- A student with a medical need may contact the Campus Health Center to meet with the doctor, and a student with a disability may contact Disability Services.
-The Campus Health Center may have some transportation options available, and can issue temporary, medically-based parking permits for students with their own vehicles.
-For long-term medical needs, the campus doctor or the Director of Disability Services may authorize the issuance of a full-semester permit by the Housing Office.
+- A student with a medical need may contact the Campus Health Center to meet with the doctor, and a student with a disability may contact the Office of Disability Service (ODS).
+The Campus Health Center may have some transportation resources available, and can issue temporary, medically-based parking permits for students with their own vehicles.
+For long-term medical needs, the campus doctor or the Director of ODS may authorize the issuance of a Regular permit by the Housing & Parking Office.